J-1 Exchange Visitor Request

 Additional Information for Completion of the J-1 Forms

-The Center for International Programs (CIP) administers the U.S. Department of State’s Exchange Visitor Program on behalf of Humboldt State University (HSU).
+The International Programs/CEEGE administers the U.S. Department of State’s Exchange Visitor Program on behalf of Cal Poly Humboldt (Humboldt).
 The purpose of the Exchange Visitor Program (EVP) is to promote educational and cultural exchanges through study, research, lecturing, observing, consulting, and participating in cross-cultural activities.
 Note, the EVP cannot be used to avoid paying prevailing wages in post-doctoral positions.

 EXCHANGE VISITOR CATEGORIES